Leaderboard

 1 point

-10. Bai nebunilor, garantia este pe PRODUS nu pe persoana care a cumparat produsul si nu exista vreo lege sa te oblige sa arati buletinul la un service.
+Bai nebunilor, garantia este pe PRODUS nu pe persoana care a cumparat produsul si nu exista vreo lege sa te oblige sa arati buletinul la un service.
 PUNCT!
 Garantia urmeaza produsul pana la expirare indiferent de cate ori se revinde produsul.
 Garantia este transmisibila si odata cu ea drepturile si obligatiile ei catre noua persoana care foloseste produsul.
 Magazinul nu are voie sa refuze garantia indiferent cine e trecut pe factura.
 La service nu esti obligat sa aduci dovada de plata decat daca doresti restituirea banilor.
-In alta ordine de idei cine iti cere alte documente la service in afara de garantia produsului face ABUZ si va puteti adresa OPC.
+In alta ordine de idei cine iti cere alte documente la service in afara de garantia produsului face ABUZ si va puteti adresa OPC.1 point

 1 point